charlon/mongo-restapi/README.md

         Demo: http://localhost:8000/

-## Mongo Compass
+## Mongo

+On the initial first build, 'mongo-volume' will be created and mounted to the Bitnami directory.
+This volume will allow your database to persist for future builds.
+Delete this directory to clear your data.

-Connect to your Mongo database using the Mongo credentials specified in the '.env' file
+Connect (with Compass or the database viewer of your choice) to your Mongo database using the Mongo credentials specified in the '.env' file